 Shannon is an urban planning professional with more than twenty years of experience as a hazard mitigation consultant, FEMA specialist, and local government planner for several jurisdictions in Louisiana, including the City of New Orleans Mayor’s Office and City Planning Commission.
-She is the manager of the American Planning Association Hazards Planning Center.
-She oversees research projects within the center, works to secure future funding, and continues to build partnerships with organizations working to advance resiliency across the country.
+As the manager of the American Planning Association Hazards Planning Center, she oversaw research projects within the center, worked to secure future funding, and built partnerships with organizations working to advance resiliency across the country.

 Shannon has been a leader and contributor on numerous local initiatives, including land use, multi-hazard mitigation, transportation, parks and recreation and environmental plans.
 Working for the Federal Emergency Management Agency’s National Disaster Recovery Support (NDRS), Shannon gained extensive experience advising local communities on best practices in integrating hazard mitigation into disaster recovery and other local, regional and state planning programs.
 Shannon worked closely with Waterbury, Vermont’s Hurricane Irene Disaster Recovery program leaders, advising regional and local officials about mitigation planning requirements and arranging technical assistance to fund and implement community-supported infrastructure and flood mitigation projects.
 This recovery program was identified by the American Planning Association (APA) as a best practice for public involvement and project implementation in their recent Planning Advisory Service book, “Post-Disaster Recovery: Next Generation,” published in December 2014.